-Sharp offers tomosynthesis, also known as 3-D mammography.
+At Sharp, we offer a specialized breast cancer screening called tomosynthesis, also known as 3D mammography.
 This diagnostic tool can uncover breast abnormalities unseen in traditional mammograms, allowing doctors to detect breast cancer earlier.

 Benefits of tomosynthesis.

-Tomosynthesis uses high-powered computing to generate a 3-D reconstruction of the breast, providing clearer, more accurate views of breast tissue.
-Like any organ, breasts are three dimensional — made of tissue, milk ducts, fat and blood vessels at varying depths.
-With tomosynthesis, small cancers are better detected behind dense tissue, and overlapping tissues can't fool us into thinking there is an abnormality when there is not.
+Tomosynthesis uses high-powered computing to generate a 3D reconstruction of the breast, providing clearer, more accurate views of breast tissue.
+Like any organ, breasts are three-dimensional — made of tissue, milk ducts, fat and blood vessels at varying depths.
+With tomosynthesis, small cancers are better detected behind dense tissue.

-Women scheduled for a 3-D mammogram can expect a similar experience to a traditional screening.
-Your breast is positioned on an X-ray machine in the same way as a traditional mammogram.
-Instead of taking pictures of your breast from two angles — up and down, and left and right — 3-D mammography takes multiple images of each breast from many angles.
-A computer then produces a 3-D image of your breast tissue in one millimeter slices, providing greater visibility of your breast tissue.
+You can expect a similar experience to a traditional screening.
+The technologist will position you on an X-ray machine, compress your breast and take images.
+Instead of taking pictures of your breast from two angles — up and down, and left and right — 3D mammography takes multiple images of each breast from many angles.
+A computer then produces a 3D image of your breast tissue in one-millimeter slices, providing greater visibility.

 The tomosynthesis procedure is no different than having a conventional mammogram.
 Your typical appointment will be no more than 30 minutes.

-A board-certified radiologist reads your 3-D mammogram.
-The radiologist's report is then delivered to your doctor.
-Women should expect to receive their screening mammography results by mail within a week.
+A board-certified radiologist reads your 3D mammogram, and a report is delivered to your doctor.
+You can expect to receive your screening mammography results by mail within a week.

-Annual mammograms should begin when a woman turns 40.
-This recommendation is supported by respected medical societies including the American Cancer Society, American College of Radiology, American Society of Breast Surgeons and others.
+Annual mammograms should begin when you turn 40 — a recommendation supported by the American Cancer Society, American College of Radiology, American Society of Breast Surgeons and others.

-Tomosynthesis screenings take place inside the Sharp Memorial Outpatient Pavilion's Outpatient Imaging Center, a designated Breast Imaging Center of Excellence.
-Women interested in receiving a 3-D mammogram should talk to their primary care physician or call the center at858-939-5100.
+At Sharp Memorial, screenings take place inside the Sharp Memorial Outpatient Pavilion's Outpatient Imaging Center, a designated Breast Imaging Center of Excellence.
+If you're interested in receiving a 3D mammogram, talk to your doctor or call 858-939-5100 to make an appointment.